Bluetooth Hearing Aids for TV

 Roku

-Roku allows you to connect your tv using your smartphone, which is a nice way without having to buy a streaming device but again, it is not direct but it does save you money from purchasing another device.
+Roku allows you to connect your TV using your smartphone, which is a nice way to do so without having to buy a streaming device again.
+It is not direct, but it does save you money from purchasing another device.

 Direct Connections